Neutis/neutis-docs/docs/intro/flash.md

 # First setup

-A few words in here
+In order to make use of your Neutis you'll need to flash it with a Linux image.
+You can download the [latest]() dev image.
+To learn more about this image and Yocto project do not hesitate and click [here](../yocto/why.md).

+In this quick tutorial we'll guide you through and help you set up your Neutis and make first connection over USB.

 ## Flashing

-In order to flash your Neutis you'll need to bot it in a special mode.
+In order to flash your Neutis you'll need to boot it in a special mode.
 You can read a bit about it [here](fel.md).
+You can just stick with the tutorial for now.
+But we recommend you to read it thoroughly so that you could understand how does your Neutis boot.

 ### Enter FEL